How To: Packing Light

 - air travel, packing light, summer travel, travel, travel capsule wardrobe

-my 9-day trip with only a carry-on roller bag and tote
+My 9-day trip with only a carry-on roller bag and tote

 This summer my family took a trip to Northern Michigan to visit family and to enjoy the gorgeous lakes and beaches, charming towns, and all around fun.
 I hate checking bags – not only because the airlines charge now (grrr) and there is the possibility of them getting misplaced, but also because large bags only bog you down when you are traveling.
 They make it harder to get from place to place, and honestly, you really don’t need that many clothes.
+Packing is tough.